UP court awards 20 years imprisonment to two men for raping minor | Law-Order

 - India

-A court here on Tuesday awarded 20 years imprisonment to two men for raping a seven-year-old girl three and a half years ago here.
+A court here has awarded 20 years imprisonment to two men for raping a seven-year-old girl three-and-a-half years ago.

 Special Judge in the POCSO court, Tribhuvan Nath Paswan, announced the verdict on Monday.